cassgvp/orc/email-subscribe.md

 title: Subscribe to the email round-up
 ---

 Sign up here to receive a monthly email summary of the upcoming events which have been submitted to the Open Research Calendar.

-You can unsubscribe at any time using the link provided in the footer of each email.
+Unsubscribe at any time using the link provided in the footer of each email.

 <div style="--aspect-ratio: 3/4;">
   <iframe